(267) 817-4600

 Fat transposition is another option where instead of removing the herniated orbital fat around the eyes, it is moved to the area where volume is needed and secured.
 Both options effectively treat the tear trough and give very natural results.

-What is the cost of blepharoplasty?
+What is the Cost of Blepharoplasty?

 The cost of blepharoplasty can vary depending on the surgeon, geographic location, and other factors.
 However, according to the American Society of Plastic Surgeons, the average cost of eyelid surgery is $4,100.